-‘Dragon Ball Heroes’ Episode 9 Featuring Jiren Vs Cumber, Goku’s Training With Daishinkan
+‘Dragon Ball Heroes’ Episode 9 Featuring Jiren Vs. Cumber, Goku’s Training With Daishinkan

 — Rafaelfortekill (@rafaelfortekill) March 5, 2019

-Hearts granted Kamin and Oren’s request and asked Hit who is the strongest fighter in all universes.
-Dragon Ball Heroes Episode 8 revealed that Hearts has the ability to read people’s mind.
-The main goal of the Core Area Warriors is to kill Zeno-sama, the Kaioshins, and Gods of Destruction and rule the entire world.
+Hearts granted Kamin and Oren’s request and asked Hit, who is the strongest fighter in all universes.
+Dragon Ball Heroes Episode 8 revealed that Hearts has the ability to read people’s minds.
+The main goal of the Core Area Warriors is to kill Zeno-sama, the Kaioshins, and Gods of Destruction, and rule the entire world.

-Dragon Ball Heroes Episode 8 gave major hints regarding the things that could be shown in the next episode.
+Dragon Ball Heroes Episode 8 gave major hints regarding things that could be shown in the next episode.
 After defeating God of Destruction candidate and Pride Troopers leader Toppo, Evil Cumber is set to face Jiren the Gray.
-If Son Goku succeeded to defeat Evil Cumber using Ultra Instinct, Jiren has a strong chance of winning the fight.
+If Son Goku succeeded to defeat Evil Cumber using Ultra Instinct, Jiren had a strong chance of winning the fight.

 However, while he’s fighting Evil Cumber, there is a huge possibility that other members of the Core Area Warriors will come to Universe 10 to see him in person.
-Jiren may be considered as the strongest mortal in all universes, but the Core Area Warriors are not someone to be underestimated.
+Jiren may be considered the strongest mortal in all universes, but the Core Area Warriors are not to be underestimated.

 Dragon Ball Heroes Episode 9 could also feature Son Goku’s training with Daishinkan.
 The preview for the upcoming episode revealed that Son Goku was revived after the Prison Planet was destroyed.
-Training under the god who has one of the five highest battle powers in all universes will tremendously increase Son Goku’s fighting ability and could help him use Ultra Instinct whenever he wants.
+Training under the god, who has one of the five highest battle powers in all universes, will tremendously increase Son Goku’s fighting ability and could help him use Ultra Instinct whenever he wants.